pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Now, let's add initial setup for our job that will publish to PyPI.
 It's a process that will execute commands that we'll define later.
 In this guide, we'll use the latest stable Ubuntu LTS version provided by GitHub Actions.
-This also defines the package index to publish to, PyPI, and grants a permission to the action that is mandatory for trusted publishing.
+This also defines a GitHub Environment for the job to run in its context and a URL to be displayed in GitHub's UI nicely.
+Additionally, it allows aqcuiring an OpenID Connect token which is mandartory that the ``pypi-publish`` actions needs to implement secretless trusted publishing to PyPI.

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml